Frequently Asked Questions:

 - Additional Links

-IMPORTANT NOTE: As of 2014, transcripts and test scores are submitted on an honors system, and need not be submitted until an applicant is given an offer of admission.
+IMPORTANT NOTE: As of 2014, unofficial or informal transcripts and test scores are submitted on an honors system.
+Official transcripts need not be submitted until an applicant is offered admission.

 ABOUT THE PROGRAM